 - Physical damage – Get your tow truck covered in cases of physical damage.
 Wrecker insurance will help you repair your tow truck.
 This protects your vehicle from damage from fire, theft, natural disasters, and vandalism.

 - Uninsured or underinsured motorist – If your tow truck gets into a hit and run or a driver who doesn’t have enough coverage to cover the vehicle and medical expenses and is at fault, tow truck insurance will cover the extra costs.

 - Garage keepers general liability – If a client’s vehicle is parked or stored in your garage or service station and gets damaged, general liability will protect you in cases of fire, theft, vandalism, and collisions.

 - Medical payments – Tow truck drivers often provide rides for the owners of the vehicles they’re towing.
-If there is an accident and you, your driver or the passenger get injured while in your tow truck, tow truck insurance will provide coverage for medical payments incurred.
+If there is an accident and you, your driver, or the passenger gets injured while in your tow truck, tow truck insurance will provide coverage for medical payments incurred.

 - Hired auto general liability coverage – Hired auto coverage will protect the vehicles you lease, hire, rent, or borrow to use in connection with your business.
 This includes vehicles used for business purposes that are not listed on your policy that you or your employees drive.

 - Hired auto physical damage – This tow truck insurance provides physical damage protection on non-owned vehicles such as rentals or leases.
 Should you or your employee get into an accident and damage the vehicle while using it for business purposes, this policy will cover the damages.